400-series highways: Design standards

-Conforming with the Manual on Uniform Traffic Control Devices, Ontario utilizes green signs for guidance purposes, including distances to nearby interchanges and destinations.
+Conforming with the Manual on Uniform Traffic Control Devices for Canada, Ontario utilizes green signs for guidance purposes, including distances to nearby interchanges and destinations.

 Generally, blue signage is used to list services and attractions at upcoming exits, known as Tourism-Oriented Directional Signing.

 However, several exceptions exist, notably blue guidance signage for toll highways such as Highway 407, in addition to the collector lanes of highways.

 The baseline standard for the construction of or expansion to a freeway in Ontario is an average daily traffic count of 10,000 vehicles per day.
 However, other factors are considered as well, particularly future traffic volume forecasts.
 To promote economic development in a disadvantaged region (e.g., the current extension of Highway 400 to Northern Ontario), a 400-series highway may be built where the existing highway's traffic counts fall below 10,000.

 The MTO plans and finances the construction and maintenance of the King's Highway system, which includes the 400-series network.

 The system includes 1971.8 km of freeways.
 Highway 401 is the longest freeway at 828.0 km, in addition to being the widest and busiest road in Canada.
 Highway 420 is the shortest of the routes at 3.3 km.

 There are four examples of 400 series standard highways in Ontario that are not signed as such.
 The Gardiner Expressway between Highway 427 and Parklawn Road was originally built as a section of QEW (Hwy 451) and therefore is built to 400-series standards but lost its QEW designation after being downloaded to the City of Toronto.
 The section of Highway 7 between the town of Carleton Place and its junction with Highway 417 is also built to 400-series standards, but a 400-series designation has yet to be applied.
 Highway 69 between Sudbury and Key River is built to 400-series standards in anticipation of it becoming part of Highway 400 once the 70 km gap between the two freeways is filled.
-Highway 115 north of Highway 35/Highway115 concurrency and Peterborough is also built to 400-series standards, however a 400-series designation has yet to be applied.
+Highway 115 north of Highway 35/Highway 115 concurrency and Peterborough is also built to 400-series standards, however a 400-series designation has yet to be applied.
 Most other freeways and expressways in Ontario that lack a 400-series designation have lower construction standards, lower design speeds and lower speed limits.